 London has a bamboozling mix of restaurants, food markets, bars and fine dining haunts that are dotted around our amazing city.
-With so many choices, I’ve always found it hard to pinpoint some favourite joints that are worthy of a visit…
+That being said, with so many choices, it can be tricky to pinpoint just a few of the best restaurants in London to actually visit.

-The OXO Tower Restaurant is possibly one of the most iconic riverside restaurants on the Thames.
-Perched at the top of the OXO Tower building, the Resturant has an epic menu of modern and tasty British cuisine that is perfect for dinner and an evening treat in the city!
+The OXO Tower Restaurant is easily up there as one of the best restaurants in London, especially for the views and food.
+Perched at the top of the OXO Tower building, the Resturant has a tasty menu of British dishes that is perfect for dinner and an evening treat in the city.

 When we visited, we had their yummy, fresh Lobster and salty fingers starter, followed by the incredible Rib-eye steak with bone marrow crust (which is best served medium-rare).